MicrosoftDocs/data-api-builder-docs/data-api-builder/run-using-container.md

 ```

 > [!TIP]
-> When developing locally, your container may fail to connect to a locally deployed database instance.
-In that case, you may need to update you config file's connection string server reference to `host.docker.internal`.
+> When developing locally, your container may fail to connect to a database instance on your host machine.
+In that case, you may need to update your connection string's server field to `host.docker.internal`.
 For example: `Server=host.docker.internal\\<instancename>;`

 ## Docker compose